nikitavoloboev/data/docs/drugs/drugs.md

 Moderation is key with drugs of any kind, be it medicine or recreational use.
 Knowing what the appropriate dosage is, what effects a drug has and what are the consequences of taking the drug is of utmost importance.

 Only 'hard' drugs I partake in are [psychedelics](psychedelics/psychedelics.md).
+[Borax](https://www.reddit.com/user/Borax/) is a fun user to follow on Reddit.

 ## Notes